le-hoang-nhan/Web-Scraping/README.md

 Objective: Scrape a website computationally

-How?
-We decide to use scrapy
+How? use scrapy

-How?
-We need to work with:
+How? work with:

 Selector and Response objects

-Maybe even create a Spider
+Create a Spider

-How?
-We need to learn XPath or CSS Locator notation
+How? use XPath or CSS Locator notation

 How?
 Understand the structure of HTML